A Guide to Physical Therapy for Lower Back Pain (Lumbago)

-A common cause of low back pain, particularly in individuals who participate in activities that require repetitive motions or heavy lifting.
-The muscles and/or tendons can become overstretched or torn, leading to inflammation, muscle spasms, and pain.
+Muscle strain is a common cause of low back pain, particularly in individuals who participate in activities that require repetitive motions or heavy lifting.
+The back muscles and/or tendons can become overstretched or torn, leading to inflammation, muscle tension, muscle spasms, and pain.

 Sacroiliac Joint Dysfunction

 The sacroiliac (SI) joints are located in the low back where the tailbone (sacrum) meets the pelvic bones (ilium).
 There is little movement in the SI joints themselves.
-Actually, the ligaments that support them become painful when they are inflamed due to injury, repetitive strain, childbirth or muscle imbalance.
+The ligaments that support them become painful when they are inflamed due to injury, repetitive strain, childbirth, or muscle imbalance.

 Changes in tissue extensibility (due to hormones) and weight distribution (due to the growing baby) can lead to low back pain during pregnancy.
 Common pregnancy complaints include sciatica and SI joint dysfunction.

 Sciatica is a form of radiculopathy that specifically involves compression of the sciatic nerve.
-This nerve runs from the low back, through the buttocks, and down the back of the legs.
+The sciatic nerve runs from the low back, through the buttocks, and down the back of the legs.
 Compression can lead to pain, numbness, and weakness in the low back or legs.

 Non-specific Low Back Pain

 This is the most common type of low back pain, accounting for 90% of all cases.
 It is often described as dull, achy, and/or diffuse (spread out).
 The exact cause is unknown but may be related to muscle strain, pregnancy, trauma, postural strain, or other factors.2 Because the innervation of many tissues in the back overlap, it can be difficult to pinpoint just one cause.
-Pain can also be caused by other health conditions, such as kidney stones, endometriosis and cancer.
+Other medical conditions, such as kidney stones, endometriosis and cancer can also cause pain.

-Acute low back pain is defined as pain that has lasted for less than six weeks.
+Acute low back pain is defined as pain lasting less than six weeks.
 This type of pain is usually caused by a muscle strain or other injury to the soft tissues of the back.
-Most people with acute low back pain will recover with conservative treatment, such as rest, ice, gentle exercise, and over-the-counter pain medication.
-However, once they've experienced pain they are more likely to experience subsequent and recurrent flares.3
+Most people with acute low back pain will recover with conservative lumbago treatment, such as rest, ice, gentle exercise, and over-the-counter pain medication.
+However, once they've experienced pain, they are more likely to experience subsequent and recurrent flares.3

-Chronic low back pain is defined as pain that has lasted for more than 6 weeks.
+Chronic low back pain is defined as pain lasting more than six weeks.
 While it may begin acutely from the causes listed above, it turns into a complex issue due to pain receptor dysfunction, changes in brain perception, and the involvement of psychological factors.4 This is what makes the biopsychosocial approach so important for addressing this type of pain.

 The Ambiguity of Low Back Pain

-Some of the following factors are better supported in the literature than others.6 However, most medical providers agree that these can play a role in the development of low back pain.
+Some of the following factors are better supported in the literature than others.5 However, most medical providers agree that these can play a role in the development of low back pain.